NC State vs. Louisville NCAA Football Odds, Plays and Insights | October 30, 2021

 - Louisville has played seven games, with four wins against the spread.

-- This season, the Cardinals have won ATS in each of their two games as an underdog of 6.5 points or more.
+- The Cardinals have been underdogs by 6.5 points or more two times this season and have covered the spread every time.

-- Louisville's games this season have gone over the total in two out of six opportunities (33.3%).
+- Louisville's games this year have hit the over two times in six opportunities (33.3%).

-- When Louisville scores more than 16.7 points, it is 4-2 against the spread and 4-3 overall.
+- Louisville is 4-2 against the spread and 4-3 overall when the team records more than 16.7 points.

-- When Louisville picks up over 312.6 yards, the team is 4-2 against the spread and 4-3 overall.
+- In games that Louisville totals more than 312.6 yards, the team is 4-2 against the spread and 4-3 overall.

-- The Cardinals have turned the ball over 11 times this season, three more turnovers than the Wolf Pack have forced (8).
+- The Cardinals have turned the ball over three more times (11 total) than the Wolf Pack have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.